sorki/ircbridge/README.md

 ## Receiving messages from IRC

-Use `ircbridge-amqp-tail` to print messages received by a bot:
+Use `ircbridge-amqp-tail` to print messages received by the bot.

 ## IRCCat compatible